Iron Division conducts change of command ceremony

 |0

-This work, Iron Division conducts change of command ceremony, by SFC Doug Roles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iron Division conducts change of command ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT